- Skriv ut

 questions such as:

-_ How does this amendment relate to global/regional trends in human rights and
+How does this amendment relate to global/regional trends in human rights and

 other relevant issues?

-_ How does this amendment better situate AI in relation to future human rights
+How does this amendment better situate AI in relation to future human rights

 challenges?

-o Directly linked to what this external world needs and wants from AI & to AI’s
+Directly linked to what this external world needs and wants from AI & to AI’s

-capacity to meet this expectation .
+.
 For this purpose, each amendment should be

 accompanied by a documented SWOT analysis, including answers to questions such